Open Events and FAQs

 Q: Can my daughter take the entrance assessments at her current school overseas?

-A: This year, due to travel restrictions, your daughter may be able to take the entrance assessments overseas, although it is preferable to attend the assessment day in person.
+A: We are able to arrange for your daughter to take the entrance assessments overseas, although it is preferable to attend the assessment day in person.
 Please email the Registrar for further information.

 Q: From which schools do girls typically join LEH?